KevinT/kevintrethewey.com/_drafts/DestroyingAglity-FunctionalSpecialisation.md

 tags: [systemic thinking, agility]
 comments: true
 description: >
+  still TODO
+---

 First post in a series on how to destroy agility at work.
----

-future posts:
-WIP
-No North Star